gausie/uclutest/Original.md

 	3. Authority

-		1. Human Resources Committee will undertake its business in accordance with a timetable of key tasks approved by the Trustee Board.
+		1. Human Resources Committee will undertake its business in accordance with a timetable of key tasks approved by the Trustee Board

 		2. Human Resources Committee will report to the Trustee Board via submission of its minutes.

 16. Quoracy of the Committee shall be one quarter of the membership.

 17. The Chair shall provide written reports on its decisions to Union Council, but shall not disclose matters relating to the responsibilities, conditions of employment, performance or conduct of individual members of staff.
-Union Council retains the right to refer a decision back for the Committee's further consideration and the Committee has an obligation to review the issue.
+Union Council retains the right to refer a decision back for the Committee's further consideration and the Committee has an obligation to review the issue, or to refer the matter on to the Trustee Board.

-###Steering Committee
+### Elections Committee: a subcommittee of Union Council

-18. Membership of Steering Committee shall be:
+18. Membership of the Elections Committee shall be:

-	1. All Sabbatical Officers.
+	1. All Sabbatical Officers

-	2. Chair of Union Council.
+	2. 7 students elected by Union Council

-	3. 3 Student Trustees appointed by Trustee Board.

-	4. 3 members of Union Council appointed by Union Council.

 19. In attendance shall be:

-	1. Membership Services Manager.

-	2. General Manager.

-	3. 2 External Trustees (Alumni, College or Professional).
+	1. The General Manager

+	2. Other staff members as invited by the General Manager and Agreed by the Chair

-20. The Chair of the Committee shall be the Democracy and Communications Officer.
+20. The Chair of the Elections Committee shall be the Democracy and Communications Officer

-21. The Committee shall have the responsibility for ensuring the smooth running of the government of the Union, with particular reference to committee structure, terms of reference, delegation of powers and the running of fair elections.

-22. The Committee shall:
+21. The Committee shall

-	1. Annually review the membership of committees.
+	1. Have responsibility for the smooth running and promotion of UCLU's elections as outlined in the Memorandum and Articles and Bye-Laws

-	2. Report to the Trustee Board and Union Council on the constitutional structure of the Union, changes to the Memorandum and Articles, Byelaws and regulations.
+	2. Offer guidance to Union Council relating to the creation and any revisions of the Elections Guidance Document.

-	3. Interpret the Union Memorandum and Articles and Byelaws on any matter that may be referred to the Committee.

-	4. Consider issues of Union governance arising from legislative or institutional requirements.
+	3. Enforce, or delegate the enforcement of, the Guidance Document on Elections.

+	4. Produce and annual evaluation for Union Council and Trustee Board on the effectiveness of UCLU's democratic structures and participation rates within them.

+	5. Report to Union Council

+	6. No member of Elections Committee may stand in any UCLU election unless they resign from the committee before the opening of nominations.

+### Steering Committee: a subcommittee of the Trustee Board

-23. Quoracy of the Committee shall be one quarter of the membership.
+22. Membership of the Steering Committee shall be:

+	1. The Union Chair

+	2. The Democracy & Communications Officer

+	3. 5 non-Trustee Union members elected at Union Council

+	4. 4 trustees elected from the Sabbatical Trustees and Student Trustees on Trustee Board

+23. Any UCLU Member may attend meetings of the Steering Committee.

-24. The Steering Committee will report to the Trustee Board, through submission of its minutes.
+24. The Committee shall:

-25. The Chair shall provide a written report on discussions and decisions taken at the Committee to Union Council.
-Union Council may refer a matter back for review by the Committee and the Committee shall have an obligation to review the issue.

-###Sports Grounds Committee
+	1. Have the power to interpret and clarify the Memorandum and Articles and Bye-Laws if there is confusion as to their meaning, or if there is contradiction within any single constitutional text.

+	2. Meet only when required to do so:

+		1. by a majority vote of the Trustee Board, the Union Executive Committee or Union Council,

+		2. by joint agreement of the Union Chair and the Democracy & Communications Officer, or

+		3. if Bye-Laws are suspended using Bye-Law 1.4.C

+	3. Report its activities and decisions to Union Council and the Trustee Board.

+25. The Chair of the Steering Committee shall be the Union Chair.

+### Sports Grounds Committee: a subcommittee of the Trustee Board

 26. Membership of Sports Grounds Committee shall be:

-	1. Student Activities Officer.
+	1. Activities and Events Officer.

 	2. Ethics, Environment and Operations Officer.

 	3. Activities Officer.

-	4. Medical and Postgraduate Students' Officer.
+	4. Postgraduate Students' Officer.

 	5. Sports Officer.

-	6. 5 representatives of UCLU Sports Clubs elected from the Activities Forum.
+	6. 5 representatives of UCLU Sports Clubs elected from the Activities Network.

+	7. 1 representative to be nominated by RUMS

 27. In attendance shall be: